 I sat on the steps long enough as to not seem obvious in my shame, and then slunk off to join my mother in the living room where she was curled up on the couch smoking Winstons and watching Hollywood Squares, and there I remained all night until I grew bored of game shows, canned laughter and second hand smoke.
 I wandered off to bed with my stuffed donkey and blanket.
 I was too old to have a blanket or a stuffed toy, as my siblings often reminded me, but at times, when the whole world seems against you, one needs old and loyal friends.

 The boyfriend patted my back and said good night on his way out.
 I pretended to be asleep.
-I forgave him but drifted off devising ways to rid the family of him forever.
+That night, I drifted off devising ways to rid the family of him forever.
 My sister was way too good for the likes of him.